-Delta 10 THC is a new and exciting compound that recently has surfaced on the market as writing this blog post.
+As writing this blog post, Delta 10 THC is a new and exciting compound that has recently surfaced on the market.
 It’s a type of cannabinoid that has many benefits.
 D10 is an extract from cannabis Sativa plants (hemp plant), and it contains different cannabinoids than for example its precursor D8-THC, which is also available as an extract.
 This blog will teach you what this new product can do for you!

 What is Delta 10 THC?